micartey/Cardinal-Anticheat/README.md

 + NoSlowdown

 These violations aren't the fault of Cardinal-Anticheat because no other modification was detected for Blockhit or NoSlowdown. **The only legit thing out there is still vanilla!**
-However in case you want PvPLounge users allow to play on servers which use Cardinal Anticheat, there's an addon available on my discord (see below) in #addons
+However, in case you want PvPLounge users allow to playing on your server, there's an addon available on my discord (see below) in #addons

 ## Installation